RayHightower/RayHightower.com/_posts/2017-09-07-passing-the-chicagoruby-baton.markdown

 * Created several successful conferences, including, [WindyCityRails](http://windycityrails.com), now in its tenth year.
 * Merged with another Ruby group, Chirb (in 2009).
 * Hosted meetings and conferences across Chicagoland: North Shore, South Shore, Western 'burbs, and all over Downtown.
-* Collaborated with tech enthusiasts in the Caribbean to launch [LinuxBarbados](http://linuxbarbados.org).
+* Collaborated with tech enthusiasts in the Caribbean to launch [LinuxBarbados](http://linuxbarbados.org) (2014).
-* Joined forces with colleagues in the Python and Java communities to launch the [Chicago Polyglot Mingle](http://chicagopolyglot.com).
+* Joined forces with colleagues in the Python and Java communities to launch the [Chicago Polyglot Mingle](http://chicagopolyglot.com) (2016 and 2017).
 * Published a blog post on how we get things done: [How to Grow a User Group](/blog/2014/05/30/how-to-grow-a-user-group/).

 Yes, our name is ChicagoRuby.
-But we've never limited ourselves by language or geography!
+But we have never limited ourselves by language or geography!

 ### Thank You